taboca/telasocial-labs/pages/nodejs-external-process-screenshot/content.md

 ## The Node.js app

-We'll do this in two ways&mdash;using forever-monitor, then built-in Node.js functionality to spawn the screen shot script.
+We'll do this in two ways&mdash;using forever-monitor, then built-in Node.js functionality, to spawn the screen shot script.
 Both cases will make use of the [node-static](https://github.com/cloudhead/node-static) file server.

 ### Requirements
 * [forever](https://github.com/nodejitsu/forever)